OctavioProfeta/OctavioProfeta.github.io/index.md

 One really interesting finding appears: 'war' and 'terrorism' are far from each other, which means that their lexicons are pretty different from one another, but at the same time we see a strong link between them, meaning they share a lot of movies.
 This resonates with the trend we've seen just before, with them following approximatively the same trends.

 Also interesting to note is the proximity of 'war' and 'climate change', and the proximity of 'terrorism' and 'economical collapse', which means they share a lot in term of lexicon.

+We finally see that those categories all have a strong negative compound sentiment, which might imply actual fear!
+How thrilling!

 ## Case study: War movies